kenvantilburg/luminous-basin/README.md

 ## Code

-The dependencies of the code are listed in [environments.yml](environment.yml).

 The [code](code/) folder contains various Jupyter notebooks that reproduce the plots in the paper.
 These are linked to from the paper.

 ## Authors